MassaHex/MCTrailerRemake-1.18.2/README.md

 ## Resource Packs

+### Animated Double Doors : <a href="https://github.com/Scommander/AnimatedDoubleDoorsDatapack/releases">https://github.com/Scommander/AnimatedDoubleDoorsDatapack/releases</a>
+This resource pack is a requirement for the Data Pack "Animated Double Doors".
+This makes the all doors slide open rather than snap into the open position.
 ### Another Bare Bones PBR (Discontinued) : <a href="https://www.curseforge.com/minecraft/texture-packs/another-bare-bones-pbr">https://www.curseforge.com/minecraft/texture-packs/another-bare-bones-pbr</a>
 This gives the Bare Bones texture pack more depth making it look 3D.
 ### Bare Bones Stacks : <a href="https://www.curseforge.com/minecraft/texture-packs/bare-bones-stacks">https://www.curseforge.com/minecraft/texture-packs/bare-bones-stacks</a>